Addressing the Human Factor

 Human behaviour, the way humans act and interact, is based on and influenced by several factors, such as genetic make-up, culture and individual values and attitudes.
 Human action denotes everything that can be observed, either with bare eyes or measured by physiological sensors, while cognitions describe the thoughts and mental images that people have.
 Cognitions comprise skills and knowledge – knowing how to use tools and perform procedures in a meaningful manner.
 Attached to both are emotions.
-Commonly, an emotion is any relatively brief conscious experience characterized by intense mental activity, and a feeling that is not characterized as resulting from either reasoning or knowledge.
+Commonly, an emotion is any relatively brief conscious experience characterised by intense mental activity and a feeling that is not characterised as resulting from either reasoning or knowledge.

 Everything is connected

 Actions, cognitions and emotions do not run independently of each other – their proper interaction enables you to perceive the world around you, listen to your inner wishes and respond appropriately to people in your surroundings.
 In addition to having basic and psychological needs met, having confidence in activities, feeling valued and respected by those around us will result in feelings of joy and emotional realisation.
 In such environments individuals are motivated and they display increased dedication and commitment to activities and causes.
 However, this can in some cases be reversed, with negative feelings resulting in sadness and potentially negative actions on the part of individuals.
-This can be detrimental in the workplace, resulting in the existence of a threat from insiders who have access to people, property, premises and information which provide organisation with their competitive advantage.
+This can be detrimental in the workplace, resulting in the existence of a threat from insiders who have access to people, assets, premises and information which provide organisation with their competitive advantage.